inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 # Metadata reference

-**Summary**

 The following document is a reference guide for the internal metadata schema of bibliographic records in InvenioRDM.

-**Intended audience**

-This guide is intended for advanced users, administrators and developers of InvenioRDM with significant prior experience.

-## Overview

 InvenioRDM's bibliographic records are stored as JSON documents in a structure that is aligned with DataCite's Metadata Schema v4.x with minor additions